Weslaco, Texas: Museum

 The Weslaco Museum has exhibits and hosts events for local residents.

 Parks

 Weslaco is home to one of the nine sites of the World Birding Center in the Rio Grande Valley.
 The site is located within the Estero Llano Grande State Park.
-Visitors can take bird walks, butterfly walks, dragonfly walks, and the electric tram nature tour.
-The park is also available for school programs and field trips.

 The Valley Nature Center is a six-acre park and environmental education center that focuses on the plants and animals of the Rio Grande Valley.

 City parks

 The City of Weslaco Parks & Recreation Department maintains six city parks, and three public swimming pools.
-The parks host parades, festivals, holiday programs, special gatherings, and dedications.
-The department coordinates cultural programs, leisure activities, and events for citizens.
-Perennial and summer recreation programs are coordinated with residents, athletic organizations, and schools.
-Weslaco has several baseball and softball leagues as well as little league and soccer.

 Tourism

 Weslaco is a Winter Texan destination and a gateway between Texas and Mexico.
-In the summer months, many travelers come to the area to visit the lower Texas coast and the beaches of South Padre Island.
-Many Mexican vacationers visit the Texas Valley and stay or maintain homes in Weslaco and surrounding communities.